Last Updated on October 29, 2023

 Passage of SS Wire and Tension Band Wiring Assembly

-Loop an 18-gauge wire directly behind the K wires superiorly, make figure of 8 by crossing the wire ends on the anterior surface and then loop the wire again behind the K-wires inferiorly. [ It can be done in from inferior to superior direction too.]
+Loop an 18-gauge wire directly behind the K wires superiorly, make a figure of 8 by crossing the wire ends on the anterior surface and then loop the wire again behind the K-wires inferiorly. [ It can be done in from inferior to superior direction too.]

 The wires should pass thru the anterior portions of the quadriceps and patellar tendons just posterior to the K wires